Goodbye Lava Beds

 Mid afternoon we stop at an RV park to get water and end up treating ourselves to giant cookies and ice cream.
 It's been a tiring day, always having to be on the lookout for traffic.

+Soon after entering Lassen National Forest we see a sign for Subway Cave.
+This cave is just immense; it looks like a subway could easily run through it.
 Little plaques inside the cave provide information on its features.
 We see a little cul-de-sac where the lava formed a sort of eddy, rock benches, and mini volcanos where lava oozed up through the floor.

 After the cave we begin to bike up towards Lassen National Park.
 Thankfully, there is very little traffic, and our road follows a lovely stream.
 We camp at a picnic area off the side of the road.